Introduction to Mulching in Agriculture

 The Mulch that is selected for the farm should have certain properties for delivering maximum benefits.
 Organic Mulch cannot be altered in its characteristics, but inorganic or artificial Mulch is expected to have certain attributes.
-Various ecological factors may need different Mulch material to function properly.
+Various ecological factors may need different Mulch materials to function properly.
 The important aspects of Mulch material are:

-Width – the film should be selected such that it matches the inter row spacing.
+Width – the film should be selected such that it matches the inter-row spacing.
 The average width of the film is around 1 or 1½ m under general growing conditions.

 Perforation – unperforated Mulch film should be selected for efficient water and fertilizer distribution.
-To prevent water stagnation around the plants, perforated film is needed, but this may facilitate weed growth.
+To prevent water stagnation around the plants, the perforated film is needed, but this may facilitate weed growth.

 Testing the Mulch film before using it on the farm is highly important because if the film transmits light, then it is no good for the plants.
-The material should be durable, air proof and thermal proof.
+The material should be durable, airproof, and thermal-proof.
 It should always be remembered that the Mulch material should be purchased from a reliable source.